-Vessel ICCA Duration of Vessels Allocation key Fattening and farming farm destination Flag State Name No. the Operation Operators individual quota per vessel СРС ICCAT No.
+Vessel ICCAT Duration of Identity of the Vessels Allocation key Fattening and l farming farm destination Flag State Name No. the Operation Identity of the Operators individual quota per vessel СРС ICCAT No.

 Date Validation of the flag State

 ICCAT Regional Observer Programme